zlice/fallout3_speed_disect/README.md

 (32bits, 4 bytes).
 These are highlighted by the debugger to signify they are possible pointers to data (blue) or code (green).
-Looking at the first one near the end of the animation data, and going through a little endian hell, shows it's a reference to the spot this animation begins.
+Looking at the first one near the end of the animation data, and going through some endian hell, shows it's a reference to the spot this animation begins.

 I made a [script to crawl animation pointers](anim_crawl.scr) and quickly